-My Memorial Hermann

-is the online patient portal that provides access to the care and services you need to stay healthy.
-My Memorial Hermann.
-Your connection to wellness.
+from Memorial Hermann is an online account or patient portal that gives you access to the care and services you need to stay healthy.
+Access anytime, anywhere to manage your health, schedule appointments and more.

 Medical Records

 The Memorial Hermann Release of Information department is dedicated to processing your requests for patient-protected health information in a timely manner, while maintaining patient confidentiality.
 Hours of operation are Monday through Friday from 8 a.m. to 4:30 p.m.
 For your convenience, we have one central mailing address for all Memorial Hermann hospitals and outpatient centers: